 Courtney Darts is Legal Director at Pro Bono Partnership, an organization that provides business and transactional legal services to nonprofits serving the disadvantaged or enhancing the quality of life in neighborhoods in New York, New Jersey, and Connecticut.
 In her current role, Courtney oversees the Partnership’s legal and educational programs.
 She also provides direct legal services to nonprofit organizations in New York and Connecticut, focusing on nonprofit, tax-exempt, and corporate governance matters.

-Prior to becoming Legal Director, Courtney was Director of Education and Staff Attorney at the Partnership for several years.
+Prior to becoming Legal Director, Courtney was Director of Education and a Senior Staff Attorney at the Partnership for several years.
 Before joining Pro Bono Partnership, she was in private practice.
 Currently, Courtney serves as a member of the Non-Profit Organizations Committee of the New York City Bar Association and on the board of Nonprofit Westchester.
 She is a graduate of Fairfield University and Fordham University School of Law and is admitted to practice in Connecticut and New York.

 David G. Samuels joined Duval & Stachenfeld LLP as a partner in 2006.
 He is Chair of the Firm’s Tax Exempt Organizations Practice Group and a member of the Firm’s Litigation Department and its Employment Practice Group.
 Mr. Samuels has, since 2007, been named annually as one of the Best Lawyers and Super Lawyers in the New York metropolitan area in the category of Non-Profit/Charities Law.
 He was named by Best Lawyers as its New York City Non-Profit/Charities Law Lawyer of the Year for 2016 and again in 2018.